fixm-ccb/FIXM-Core-4.2.0-testing/docs/fixm-in-support-of-ffice/translating-ffice-fixm-messages-to-ats-messages.md

 As such, the full and unambiguous departure date/time of a flight is composed from fields 13b and 18 DOF<sup><a href="#fixm-in-support-of-ffice/translating-ffice-fixm-messages-to-ats-messages?id=notes">[note 5]</a></sup>.

-Figure 35 presents the object model corresponding to highlighted parts of the following flight plan fragment.
+The image below presents the object model corresponding to highlighted parts of the following flight plan fragment.

 ```